jeeannyy/jeflix/README.md

 # Jetflix

-This is a clone of Netflix website built using React.JS as a Front-end.
-It's not a replica, and it doesn't have all the features of Netflix website. it's a similar version of Netflix with my own design touch, practicing my React and TypeScript.
-TV shows page, box component and search bar feature will be updated soon.
+This is a clone of the Netflix website built using React.JS as a Front-end.
+It's not a replica and doesn't have all the features of the Netflix website.
+It's a similar version of Netflix with my own design touch, practising my React and TypeScript.
+The TV shows page, box component and search bar feature will be updated soon.
 Fetched the API from TMDB (https://www.themoviedb.org/documentation/api)

 ## Link